joescii/j2js-i18n/README.md

 ## Change log

+* *0.3.0*: No breaking changes.
+Now by default localization misses (i.e. the id/key requested is not in the bundle) are logged to the console.
+The `JsResourceBundle.toJs()` method is now overloaded to provide your own `logMiss` callback as you like.
 * *0.2.0*: **BREAKING CHANGE:** All entries are now functions, i.e. strings with no parameters are a function expecting zero arguments.
 Added `localize(id, default, arg...)` to allow safe access to values with a default when an `id` is not defined.
 * *0.1.1*: Bug fix to correctly escape quotes in parameterized strings